 Please note this is a DRAFT White Paper.
-The NCHMA Standards Committee is currently soliciting comments.
-Comments can be sent to Thom Amdur at firstname.lastname@example.org.
+It has not been adopted by the NCHMA Standards Committee or membership as a best practice.
+Comments can be sent to Thom Amdur at email@example.com.

 Market analysis for age- and income-restricted rental housing, referenced here as “senior housing market analysis”, differs significantly from the analysis of general occupancy rental communities.
 The tendencies, incomes, needs and wants of senior renter households differ, at times significantly, from younger and/or family households.
 The demand for age-restricted rental housing should be evaluated with an understanding of these differences.
 This white paper identifies specific factors to be considered in conducting senior housing market analysis, proposes best practices, and suggests red flags that warrant particular attention when encountered in this type of study.

 Factors to Be Considered in Senior Housing Market Analysis

 - Larger Market Areas: The location and size of a proposed senior development both have a significant impact on the market area.
 While general occupancy rental communities typically draw the vast majority of tenants from within the boundaries of a relatively discrete market area, senior rental communities often draw tenants from a much larger area.
 The greater draw of affordable senior communities is primarily due to their scarcity in most markets.
 Given the lack of comparable units and the desire for age-targeted units and amenities, seniors will generally move a greater distance.